 She knew she was running out of time.
 She needed to get him out of the gym.
-She got out of the Durango, grabbed her gun, stuck it under the hoodie, and headed to the back door.
+She got out of the Durango, grabbed her gun, stuck it under the hoodie, and headed to the back door of the gym.

 She opened it, incredibly carefully, and when no one jumped out at her, she poked her head in.
 The smell of gasoline filled her nostrils, the fumes thick.
 “I’m here!
 Reginald, I’m here.”
 It took way more effort than necessary to just get those words out, and her brain swirled.

 “They will see us here.
 We have to get away.
 Please come get away with me.”
 The words burned her tongue, soured her stomach.
 She heart the footsteps coming up the stairs, and she knew she would meet her nightmare in just a matter of seconds.
 She backed away from the door.

 When he approached, he looked even worse than she remembered.
 His hair was a mess, his clothing was crumpled, he was sweating profusely, and the combined odor of BO and whiskey breath made her nauseous.

 “I knew you’d come crawling back to me.
 You always loved me.
 I’m too good for you, but if you beg I could take you back.”